Here is something you don’t see every day. It is a clear night in Cambodia, and we see three planets.

 Australians are leading the way here.
 They have apologized for their treatment of the indigenous Aboriginals and given them honor and respect.

-When we went to the Sydney Film Festival several years ago, the first thing that the emcee said was that he would like to thank the Aboriginals (He was more specific and may have even given the current leaders name) for allowing us to host this event on their lands.
+When we went to the Sydney Film Festival several years ago, the first thing that the emcee said was that he would like to thank the Aboriginals (He was more specific and may have even given the current leaders names) for allowing us to host this event on their lands.
 It is a start.
 I am sure that they are doing much more today.

 Canadians are getting serious about this issue as well.

-Now I know we can’t extrapolate our “enlightened” views of today to what were scary panic times of settlers back then, but treaties were signed and still in effect.
+Now I know we can’t extrapolate our “enlightened” views of today to what were scary panic times of settlers back then, but treaties were signed and are still in effect.